- Legs Inn a Must for its quirky architecture, Polish food and Lake Michigan Views

-In fact, many of my impression turned out to be false, gleaned mostly from photographs and from glossy articles I’d read.
-In pictures, the Inca ruins looked virtually inaccessible, so high up one of the world’s loftiest mountains as to be halfway to heaven.
+In fact, many of my impressions turned out to be false, gleaned mostly from photographs and from articles in glossy magazines.
+In pictures, the Inca ruins look virtually inaccessible, so high up as to be halfway to heaven.
 The Inca Trail, I thought, must be grueling, sending tourists straight up that mountain for four straight days.
-But because of it’s popularity, I expected Machu Picchu to be overrun with tourists, detracting from its mysticism and beauty.
+But because of it’s popularity, I also expected Machu Picchu to be overrun with tourists, detracting from its mysticism and beauty.

-In other words, Machu Picchu is both overwhelming and mystical.
-It would be hard not feel viscerally moved and impressed.
-The architectural genius of the Incas is impossible to over-estimate.
-They built walls and buildings of stone blocks crafted to fit precisely without mortar so as to withstand earthquakes.
+In other words, Machu Picchu is both overwhelming and mystical, truly one of those once-in-a-lifetime experiences.
+It would be hard not feel viscerally moved and impressed; the architectural genius of the Incas is impossible to overstate.
+They built walls and buildings of stone blocks crafted to fit so precisely without mortar that they’re able to withstand earthquakes.
 Their terraces, cut into hillsides to maximize irrigation and layered with stone, sand and other materials to prevent landslides and erosion, are testimony to their farming prowess.

 I kept trying to imagine the city as it was back then, crawling with Incas instead of tourists from around the world, but my imagination was too dim.
 If only I could time travel.
 And though I and my family spent eight hours at Machu Picchu, much longer than I’d imagine, it now seems like a dream in the clouds.
 Albeit, a very powerful dream.